- Everyone in an organization plays a key role in employee retention.

 - What do you love about your job?

 - What are your personal development goals in your current position?

 - What type of career support will be most beneficial to you?

 - What type of skills do you feel like you're currently lacking?

-- How do you learn best and what's the best vehicle we should use in order to support your development?
+- How do you learn best, and what's the best vehicle we should use to support your development?

 - What are your personal goals and values?

-The mistake that most HR departments make is assuming that managers are having these types of conversations with their employees — and some of them are, Whitten said.
-But these can be tricky questions to ask, and managers need to be prepared to address the resulting answers.
+The mistake most HR departments make is assuming that all managers are having these types of conversations with their employees, Whitten said.
+But these questions can be tricky to ask, and managers need to be prepared to address the resulting answers.

 "If an employee tells you that their personal goal is to have more time to attend their children's events, the manager needs to be prepared with whether they can offer flex time and what the company policies are," Whitten said.
 "This is where HR can help by partnering more closely with the managers."

 While there are many other things employers can and should do to build workforce loyalty – such as offering flexible work options and other great benefits – just initiating conversations about what's important to an employee's personal and professional life is an excellent start.